← Back to projects

 AI / Compliance Automation / DevOpsApr 2026

-An 8-part AI pipeline that maps FedRAMP 20x controls to a client's technology stack, identifies compliance gaps against live Vanta test data, generates remediation plans, and uploads a fully structured Epic → Task → Sub-task hierarchy to Jira.
+An eight stage AI pipeline.
+It maps FedRAMP 20x controls to a client's actual tech stack, finds the gaps against live Vanta test data, writes the remediation plan, and uploads the whole Epic, Task, and Subtask hierarchy to Jira.

 Problem

-FedRAMP 20x introduced a new control family structure (KSI, ADS, CCM) that doesn't map neatly to existing compliance tooling.
-Manually analyzing each control against a client's actual infrastructure, cross-referencing Vanta test coverage, identifying gaps, writing remediation tickets, and uploading them to Jira is a multi-week effort per control family — and it has to be repeated for every client engagement.
+FedRAMP 20x introduced a new control family structure (KSI, ADS, CCM) that existing compliance tooling doesn't handle.
+Analyzing each control against a client's real infrastructure, cross checking Vanta test coverage, finding gaps, writing remediation tickets, uploading them to Jira.
+Weeks of work per control family.
+Then you do it again for every new client.

 Solution

-Built an end-to-end pipeline split into 8 sequential notebook stages.
-Each stage produces CSV artifacts that the next stage consumes, creating a traceable chain from raw control data to uploaded Jira tickets.
-GPT-5 handles all reasoning-intensive work (gap analysis, remediation planning, root cause grouping), while GPT-4.1 Mini handles structured extraction and formatting passes — optimizing for cost and speed where deep reasoning isn't needed.
+Built an end to end pipeline in eight sequential notebook stages.
+Every stage emits CSV artifacts the next stage reads.
+That gives you a traceable chain from raw control data all the way to the Jira tickets.
+GPT-5 handles the heavy reasoning: gap analysis, remediation planning, root cause grouping.
+GPT-4.1 Mini handles structured extraction and formatting where deep thinking doesn't help.
+Cheap work stays cheap, smart work stays smart.

 Impact

-• Generated 582 Jira tickets (Epics + Tasks + Sub-tasks) across all families with proper hierarchy and audit-ready descriptions
+• Generated 582 Jira tickets (Epics, Tasks, Subtasks) across every family with proper hierarchy and audit ready descriptions

-• Reduced the control-to-ticket lifecycle from weeks of manual analysis to a single pipeline run per family
+• Compressed the control to ticket lifecycle from weeks of manual analysis down to a single pipeline run per family

-• Every AI call logged with prompt sent and response received — full audit trail for compliance review
+• Every AI call is logged with the prompt sent and the response received.
+Full audit trail for compliance review.

 Architecture

-1. 01Part 1 validates Rev5 objective questions and generates Component Examples using GPT-5 with 5 parallel workers
+1. 01Part 1 validates Rev5 objective questions and generates Component Examples.
+GPT-5, 5 parallel workers.

-2. 02Part 2 maps each KSI × Control × Part to the client's tech stack via GPT-5, then extracts structured CSV via GPT-4.1 Mini
+2. 02Part 2 maps each KSI by Control by Part to the client's tech stack with GPT-5, then pulls structured CSV with GPT-4.1 Mini

-3. 03Part 3 pulls live Vanta tests via API, exports inventory, and maps each test to NIST controls using GPT-5
+3. 03Part 3 hits the Vanta API for live tests, exports inventory, and maps each test to NIST controls with GPT-5

-4. 04Part 4 joins gap analysis + Vanta mapping + inventory data into a master compliance scorecard with verdict logic
+4. 04Part 4 joins gap analysis, Vanta mapping, and inventory data into a master compliance scorecard with verdict logic

-5. 05Part 5 filters the scorecard for gaps, splits into existing-tool and missing-tool categories, generates custom Vanta test definitions
+5. 05Part 5 filters the scorecard for gaps, splits into existing tool and missing tool buckets, and generates custom Vanta test definitions

-6. 06Part 6 groups critical gap failures by root cause, generates CLI fixes, and produces an Executive Remediation Roadmap with 8-10 themes
+6. 06Part 6 groups critical failures by root cause, generates CLI fixes, and produces an 8 to 10 theme Executive Remediation Roadmap

-7. 07Part 7 generates a Vanta UI configuration manifest mapping KSIs to test configurations
+7. 07Part 7 generates a Vanta UI configuration manifest that maps KSIs to test configurations

-8. 08Part 8 builds the Jira CSV hierarchy, rewrites descriptions to audit format, scrubs to AWS stack, splits into subtasks, and uploads via REST API
+8. 08Part 8 builds the Jira CSV hierarchy, rewrites descriptions for audit, scrubs to the AWS stack, splits into subtasks, and uploads through the REST API

 Capabilities